s6thgehr/solana-chest-token/README.md

 The idea is to transfrom NFTs into chest tokens that can own other tokens.

-Solana program to transform NFTs into chest token can be found here.
+Solana program to transform NFTs into chest token can be found [here]().

-Presentation can be found here
+Presentation can be found [here](https://docs.google.com/presentation/d/1kt-Widbdkwc-HYni-0UG-PVVY7el21zxXjkUgWyqB8k/edit#slide=id.gcb9a0b074_1_213).

 ## Getting Started